-The economic outlook for Millennials is bleak.
+The economic outlook for millennials is bleak.
 Now they’re unionizing in record numbers.

 The knock-on effects of this shift could be even more significant.
 As Michelle Chen points out in The Nation, if union membership among young workers continues to climb as they become a larger part of workforce, it could pump desperately needed lifeblood into organized labor, potentially reviving a movement that’s often been pronounced dead.
 As the chart below shows, when workers’ bargaining power peaked sometime in the 1950s, so too did middle-class families’ share of total income.
 And when union rates started to tumble in the 1980s, so did middle-income share.

 The economic outlook is bleak for many young people, who have “lower incomes, higher debts, and virtually no wealth to speak of,” according to the People’s Policy Project, a progressive think tank.
 It’s against this backdrop that they’ve formed increasingly progressive views; in one survey, 18- to 29-year-olds gave socialism a slightly higher favorability rating than capitalism.
-Younger workers have turned to “unions to find some security that the free market alone, that labor market alone” fails to provide, Schmitt says.
-“Unionization, from better wages to better benefits, provides a degree of economic security that we just don’t have in the U.S. economy.”
+Younger workers have turned to “unions to find some security that the free market alone, that labor market alone,” fails to provide, Schmitt says.
+“Unionization, from better wages to better benefits, provides a degree of economic security that we just don’t have in the US economy.”